shansiddi/CTD/README.md

 <b>figure 5: No effect of season observable on deep dive</b><br>

 Problem 5: Compare the average ssp profiles of all profilers recorded at the same day in winter and summer (effect of location).
 Answer 5: Shallow waters were not effected by location.
 Shallow CTD data shows an equal response for speed of sound on the coast and the deep ocean see figure 6 for the lack of an effect of location in shallow water.
 But the deep CTD data reveals that deep ocean can reach much higher speeds for sound than coastal CTD.
 Speed of sound is directly proportional to depth so the result is intuitive.
+See figure 7 for the vast difference between deep water and coastal ocean speed of sound profiles.

 ![](images/fig6.png)
 <p align="center">